maritimezra/Todo-App/README.md

-# Todo App using Django and React
+# Todo App using

 This is a simple Todo application built using Django for the backend, React for the frontend, and styled with Tailwind CSS.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on their todo list.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on their Todo list.

 ## Features
 - User authentication